Ontario and Canada Legal Rights Explained

 One exception to the above prohibitions is that the administrator may deduct from assistance: "the amount of a support deduction order that is enforceable against a member of the benefit unit under section 20 of the Family Responsibility and Support Arrears Enforcement Act, 1996" [Act s.23(2)].

 These include outstanding child and spousal support orders under the Family Law Act or otherwise.
-Such deductions are NOT made payable directly to the spouse or child (as the case may be) but are paid to "the Director of the Family Responsibility Office of the Province of Ontario" or similar entity in other jurisdictions [Reg s.62(2)].
+Such deductions are not made payable directly to the spouse or child (as the case may be) but are paid to "the Director of the Family Responsibility Office of the Province of Ontario" or similar entities in other jurisdictions [Reg s.62(2)].

 Authority exists under s.23(2) of the Act for further exceptions for "government debts", but to date no regulations have been passed creating them.